The closest alternatives to Black-Eyed Peas are Purple Hull Peas, Pinto Beans, Lima Beans, Borlotti Beans, and Romano Beans.

 3 - Lima Beans

-Lima beans are an under-appreciated veggie that is bursting with flavor and texture.
+Lima beans are an under-appreciated veggie that is full of flavor and texture.

-Packed with vitamins and minerals, these beans are a great addition to any meal.
+Packed with vitamins and minerals, these beans are a good addition to any meal.

 They have a slightly starchy taste and smooth, creamy texture when cooked properly.

-People often substitute lima beans for black-eyed peas in certain recipes.
+People often substitute lima beans for black-eyed peas in certain recipes - lima beans swap recipes and tips.

 When using it as a substitute, you can either replace the black-eyed peas in equal amounts or add limas half a cup at a time until the desired consistency is reached.